Sailmaking

 Both trade and Leisure Courses which focus upon traditional Maritime Skills.

-Set in the heart of old Stromness, the Maritime Studies Department of Orkney College UHI has provided training for Seafarers for over 40 years.
+Set in the heart of old Stromness, the Maritime Studies Department of UHI Orkney has provided training for Seafarers for over 40 years.
 As well as training for modern mariners we also want to keep the old skills alive with a new range of Heritage courses.
 We have set up the first and (at time of writing) only Sail Making course in Scotland, as well as other traditional disciplines such as rope or canvas work.
 Courses can be run in a variety of formats from evening classes to summer schools or winter warmers.
 Times given below are guidelines and we are happy to respond to enquiries from individuals and groups.

 Sail making